milanaryal/milanaryal.github.io/src/_posts/2014-10-22-an-insider-s-guide-to-lifestyle-blogging.md

 ---
 title: "An insider's guide to lifestyle blogging"
+description: "Fancy becoming a blogger?
+This insider's guide will take you through everything you need to know."
 date: 2014-10-22T12:11:00+05:45
-excerpt: "Fancy becoming a blogger?
-This insider's guide will take you through everything you need to know."
 ---

 All over the internet there are thousands of blogs devoted to fashion, beauty, lifestyle and everything in between.
 The message is clear — there’s never been a better time to be a blogger.

 But what makes a blog stand out from the pack?
 We have the inside scoop to help take your blog to the next level, from the people who know the best — other bloggers.

 Be consistent.
 A posting schedule will help your readers know when to check your blog.
-More than half of bloggers [surveyed] post on a weekly basis, 10.3 hours per week average time spent blogging.
+More than half of bloggers (surveyed) post on a weekly basis, 10.3 hours per week average time spent blogging.

 #### Choose quality over quantity